maciejskro/VisitorsECommerce/README.md

-# SDA-DECORATOR
+# SDA-Visitor
-Project for SDA students to share design pattern decorator solution
+Project for SDA students to share design pattern visitor

+Project should create unit test as possible.